 So far, I like the ruins of the Krakow-Częstochowa Upland and an order from a client, a globe titled “Nature.”
 However, I make all of the globes as if they’re all for myself, so each sphere is unique and special to me.

-If you loved our interview with Paulina Ciepał, be sure to check out “The Glass Builder” in the Winter Issue of Craftsmanship Quarterly – you’ll meet another incredible craftswoman who works with glass!
+If you loved our interview with Paulina Ciepał, be sure to check out “The Glass Builder” in the Winter Issue of Craftsmanship Magazine – you’ll meet another incredible craftswoman who works with glass!